Design of Experiments project - 2012

 - Bounce height of tennis balls or golf balls

 You might be fortunate that you have access to a lab for another course, or that one of your other courses overlaps in some way.
 You may even have an industrial partner from your co-op or current research area (grad students) with whom you can work.
-For example, a blown-film line, an extruder, a configurable heat-exchanger.
+For example, a blown-film line, an extruder, a configurable heat-exchanger, investigating polymers.
 Try to work with these as much as possible.

 Note that topics involving cooking and baking can be the most complex due to raw material variability and subjectivity of the outcome variable(s).
-However, if this is an area that you/your group is interested in, please meet with me to discuss how to control for these problems.
+However, if this is an area that you/your group is interested in, please try the following:

 Finally, the system under investigation can be anything, however, you cannot merely copy-paste a problem that you found in a book, technical journal, website, or some other resource.
 You must be able to prove you planned and performed the experiments yourself; this means that you cannot reuse experimental data from a previous course project.
 If you are going to investigate a relatively simple system, such as dissolving salt in water, then ensure that your project is at the level of a 4th year university project, is comprehensive, and covers many factors.
 In general the number of experiments, the cost and the complexity of the experiments should be inversely proportional to the duration of each experiment.